Jerry Reinsdorf

-Since purchasing the White Sox in 1981, the franchise made the playoffs in 1983 for the first time since 1959, and won the World Series in 2005 for the first time since 1917, and is the only time during tenure as owner that the White Sox have won a playoff series.
-Reinsdorf moved the White Sox from Comiskey Park to New Comiskey Park in 1991 (now known as Guaranteed Rate Field).
+After Reinsdorf's purchase of the White Sox in 1981, the franchise made the playoffs in 1983 for the first time since 1959, and won the World Series for the first time since 1917 in 2005, the only year during his tenure as owner in which the White Sox have won a playoff series.
+Reinsdorf moved the White Sox from Comiskey Park to New Comiskey Park in 1991 (now known as Rate Field).
 In both sporting endeavors, he has developed a reputation as an anti-labor union hardliner.
-Since the early 1990s, he has been considered one of the most, if not the most, influential basketball owners.
+Since the early 1990s, he has been considered one of the most influential basketball owners.
 He has been influential in instituting the salary cap and revenue sharing.

 On April 4, 2016, Reinsdorf was elected to the Naismith Memorial Basketball Hall of Fame as a contributor.

+In 2024, Reinsdorf's White Sox lost a modern MLB record 121 games, which led to recently increased criticism of Reinsdorf.

 Early life and college

-Reinsdorf was born to a Jewish family in Brooklyn, New York.
-He attended Erasmus Hall High School in Brooklyn, and he was the son of a sewing machine salesman.
-Reinsdorf was in the stands the day Jackie Robinson debuted for the Brooklyn Dodgers, “breaking the color barrier” as the first black player permitted by white ownership.
+Reinsdorf was born to a Jewish family in Brooklyn, New York, and is the son of a sewing machine salesman.
+He attended Erasmus Hall High School in Brooklyn, Reinsdorf was in the stands the day Jackie Robinson debuted for the Brooklyn Dodgers, breaking the major leagues' longstanding "color line".

-Reinsdorf earned a bachelor's degree from George Washington University in Washington, D.C. where he became a member of Alpha Epsilon Pi.
+Reinsdorf earned a bachelor's degree from George Washington University. where he became a member of Alpha Epsilon Pi.
 He subsequently moved to Chicago in 1957.
-Reinsdorf became a CPA and lawyer as well as a registered mortgage underwriter and a certified review appraiser.
+Reinsdorf became a certified public accountant and lawyer as well as a registered mortgage underwriter and a certified review appraiser.
 He leveraged a full scholarship offer from the University of Chicago Law School into a scholarship from the Northwestern University School of Law.

 Early business career

-Reinsdorf's first job after graduating from Northwestern in 1960 was a tax delinquency case of Bill Veeck who at the time owned the White Sox.
+Reinsdorf worked as an IRS lawyer after graduating from Northwestern in 1960, where his first case concerned the tax delinquency of Bill Veeck, who at the time owned the White Sox.
 In 1964, he went into private practice.
 He developed a specialty in real estate partnership tax shelters.
 He sold his business interests in the real estate partnership in 1973 and formed Balcor, which raised US$650 million to invest in buildings under construction.
 He sold Balcor in 1982 for $102 million to Shearson Lehman Brothers, the investment banking and brokerage arm of American Express.
 However, he continued to be President of the company for several years thereafter.